Jinja–Kamuli–Mbulamuti Road

 Jinja–Kamuli–Mbulamuti Road is a road in Eastern Uganda, connecting the towns of Jinja in Jinja District and Kamuli in Kamuli District.
 A spur of the road extends from Kamuli to Mbulamuti on the shores of the Victoria Nile.

 Location

 The road starts in Jinja, the largest town in Busoga sub-region.
 The road travels in a general northward direction through Buwenge, Nawanyago and Naminage, to end at Kamuli, approximately 63 km north of Jinja.
 A spur, measuring approximately 16 km extends southwest from Kamuli to Mbulamuti, on the eastern shores of the Victoria Nile.
-The coordinates of the road at Buwenge are:0°39'16.0"N, 33°10'01.0"E (Latitude:0.654448; Longitude:33.166942).

 Overview

 This road, parts of which have been gravel surfaced with other parts in various stages of deteriorating tarmac surface, has over the years, undergone periodic remedial repairs to preserve operability.

 Due to the road's poor surface, it is potholed and dusty when it is dry.
 During the rainy season, the road is muddy, gullied and slippery.
 The government of Uganda has voiced plans to tarmac this road, but without carrying out the task, since 2001.